JStumpp/awesome-android/readme.md

 - [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use.
 - [Glide Bitmap Pool](https://github.com/amitshekhariitbhu/GlideBitmapPool) - Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
 - [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Library that lets you to select multiple images, video or voice for Android
+- [Turtlebody-Image-Preview](https://github.com/Turtlebody/android-image-preview) - Library to preview image/images, like in gallery.

 #### Video